Who is this Micro-credential for?

-Dr Julie Byrne
+Dr. Julie Byrne

-PLEASE NOTE THE FOLLOWING
+Before Applying, PLEASE NOTE THE FOLLOWING:

-1. Submit your personal details on the application form
+1. Submit your personal details on the application form.

-3. Upload documents as required by the School for the module including, also a copy of your Curriculum Vitae
+3. Upload documents as required by the school for the micro-credential including a copy of your Curriculum Vitae.

 To apply, click on the relevant Apply Link below